vijos/vj4/README.md

 npm run build:watch
 ```

-You need to manually restart the server for server-side code to take effect.
+However you need to manually restart the server for server-side code to take effect.

 ## Production